jahangir842/windows-notes/scripting/Windows-Backup.md

 ```

-Sure, here’s a detailed procedure for setting up and running the backup script provided, along with an explanation of `robocopy`.
+### Explaination:

-### Detailed Procedure to Take a Backup
+Here’s a detailed explaination for setting up and running the backup script provided with `robocopy`.

 #### 1. Preparation
 - **Requirements**: Ensure you have administrative access to both the local and remote computers.